PAXSTORE/paxstore-openapi-dotnet-sdk/docs/MERCHANT_CATEGORY_API.md

 {
 	"BusinessCode": -1,
 	"Message": null,
-	"ValidationErrors": ["Parameter merchantCategoryId cannot be null and cannot be lese than 1"], "Data": null,
+	"ValidationErrors": ["Parameter merchantCategoryId cannot be null and cannot be less than 1"], "Data": null,
 	"PageInfo": null
 }